-Estimates of classification accuracy for novel sequences were obtained using 10-fold cross validation.
+Estimates of classification accuracy for novel sequences were obtained using repeated 10-fold cross validation.
 To ensure confidence in assignments, speciateIT imposes model-specific classification error thresholds: when the posterior probability of a query sequence does not exceed this threshold, the query sequence is classified as the next highest taxonomic level at which this threshold requirement is met.
 In the case of novel taxa, speciateIT is expected to assign higher-level classifications.
-In our 10-fold cross-validation testing of species groups comprising 10 sequences or more, the overall accuracy (correctness at any taxonomic level) of novel sequence classification was 92, 86, and 80% for the V1-V3, V3-V4, and V4 regions, respectively, with the majority of correct assignments at the species or genus level (Figure 1).
-Comparatively, in a 5-fold cross-validation test using the RDP Naïve Bayesian Classifier and 100, 250, and 500 bp reads of the RDP training set (variable regions were not defined), classification of novel sequences resulted in 48, 55, and 64% accuracy (sensitivity) at the genus level, respectively [10].
+In our 10-fold cross-validation testing of species groups comprising 10 sequences or more, the overall accuracy (correctness at any taxonomic level) was 92, 86, and 80% for the V1-V3, V3-V4, and V4 regions, respectively, with the majority of correct assignments at the species or genus level (Figure 1).
+Comparatively, in a 5-fold cross-validation test using the RDP Naïve Bayesian Classifier and 100, 250, and 500 bp reads of the RDP training set (variable regions were not defined), classification accuracy was 48, 55, and 64% accuracy (sensitivity) at the genus level, respectively [10].

-Additionally, the speed of speciateIT is incomparable because of its novel model tree-based approach which directs query sequence classification from the top of the tree (Root) to the branch or node of its final classification (Figure 2).
+Additionally, the speed of speciateIT is incomparable because of its novel model tree-based approach which directs query sequence classification from the root of the tree to the node of its final classification (Figure 2).
 Classification speed was measured on a 2015 Macbook Pro using each amplicon reference training set sampled to 101-107 sequences and processed on one core.
 Classification speed ranged from ~2 million sequences/hour to ~6 million sequences/hour, respectively, depending on the size of the test set and the number of models in the reference dataset (Figure S1).